The complex volume of SL(n,C)-representations of 3-manifolds: Generic decorations and Ptolemy coordinates

 Recall that a tuple $(g_0N,\dots,g_kN)$ has a Ptolemy coordinate for each tuple of $k+1$ non-negative integers summing to $n$.
 In other words, there is a Ptolemy coordinate for each integral point of $\Delta^k_n$.
+We denote the set of integral points in $\Delta^k_n$ by $\Delta^k_n(\Z)$.

-\begin{definition} \lbl{Ptolemycochaindefn} A \emph{Ptolemy cochain} on $\Delta^k_n$ is an assignment of a non-zero complex number $c_t$ to each integral point $t$ of $\Delta^k_n$ such that the $c_t$'s are the Ptolemy coordinates of some tuple $(g_0N,\dots,g_kN)\in C_k^{\gen}(G/N)$.
-A Ptolemy cochain on $K$ is a Ptolemy cochain on each simplex $\Delta_i$ of $K$ such that the Ptolemy coordinates agree on identified faces. \end{definition}
+\begin{definition} \lbl{Ptolemyassignmentdefn} A \emph{Ptolemy assignment} on $\Delta^k_n$ is an assignment of a non-zero complex number $c_t$ to each integral point $t$ of $\Delta^k_n$ such that the $c_t$'s are the Ptolemy coordinates of some tuple $(g_0N,\dots,g_kN)\in C_k^{\gen}(G/N)$.
+A Ptolemy assignment on $K$ is a Ptolemy assignment on each simplex $\Delta_i$ of $K$ such that the Ptolemy coordinates agree on identified faces. \end{definition}

-Note that a generically decorated boundary-unipotent representation determines a Ptolemy cochain on $K$.
-In Section~\ref{proofsection}, we show that every Ptolemy cochain is induced by a unique decorated representation.
-For a natural number~$l$, consider the set
+Note that a generically decorated boundary-unipotent representation determines a Ptolemy assignment on $K$.
+In Section~\ref{proofsection}, we show that every Ptolemy assignment is induced by a unique decorated representation.